Oblarg/docs/CommandRewriteDesignDoc.md

 ##### whileActiveOnce vs whileActiveContinuous

 The `whileActive()` method previously re-scheduled the command continuously while the trigger was active.
-This has now been named `whileActiveContinuous()`, and a `whileActiveOnce()` method has been added that cancels the command when the trigger becomes inactive, but does not re-start it if it ends normally while the trigger is still active.
+This has now been named `whileActiveContinuous()`, and a `whileActiveOnce()` method has been added that cancels the command when the trigger becomes inactive, but does not re-start it if it finishes while the trigger is still active.
 The corresponding `Button` method names are `whileHeld()` and `whenHeld()`.

 ##### Runnable bindings